- Decrease font

 The main responsibilities of the fiscal council are to audit brMalls‘ management, review the Company‘s financial statements and report their conclusions to the Company‘s shareholders.
 The Brazilian corporation law requires that the fiscal council members shall receive remuneration not lower than 10% of the average remuneration of the board of directors.
 The Brazilian corporation law also requires that the Fiscal Coucil should be composed by a minimum of 3 members and a maximum of 5 members and their respective substitutes.

-brMalls Bylaws provides for a non permanent fiscal council to be installed at the request of the Company‘s shareholders.
-Currently the fiscal council is not installed.
+brMalls‘ Bylaws provide for a non permanent fiscal council to be installed at the request of the Company‘s shareholders.

 Audit and Risk Committee

 The Audit and Risk Committee is an independent, advisory and permanent entity, responsible for the supervision of internal control procedures, internal and external audit activities and management of risk related to the Company activity.
 The Committee is also responsible for evaluating the quality and integrity of the financial statements.

 |Members of the Audit and Risk Committee||Title||Date of election||End of term of office|

 |Luiz Alberto Quinta||Committee Member||07/06/2020||2022 AGM|

 The People and Compensation Committee is an independent, advisory and permanent entity with the following attributions: (i)development and regular revisions of human resources and personnel management policies, (ii)recommendation of general compensation criteria and policies regarding management and subsidiaries remuneration and benefits, (iii) management and implementation of stock option plans and (iv)assisting the board of directors in executing their attributions.

 |Members of the People and Compensation Committee||Title||Date of election||End of term of office|

 |Members of the Innovation Committee||Title||Date of election||End of term of office|